 There will be a particular focus on investment banking operations, one of the sources said.

-Regulators and firms are growing increasingly concerned about the threat of cyber crime to the banking system, including the impact of coordinated online assaults or hacking attacks on specific banks and the Bank of England's Financial Policy Committee has already told banks to strengthen defences.
+Regulators and companies are growing increasingly concerned about the threat of cyber crime to the banking system, including the impact of coordinated online assaults or hacking attacks on specific banks.
+The Bank of England's Financial Policy Committee has already told banks to strengthen their defenses.